Forever Country

-"Forever Country" is a 2016 mashup performed by Artists of Then, Now & Forever, a one-time gathering of 30 American country music artists.
+"Forever Country" is a 2016 medley performed by Artists of Then, Now & Forever, a one-time gathering of 30 American country music artists.
 The song combines elements of three previous 1970s country hits: John Denver's "Take Me Home, Country Roads" (1971), Willie Nelson's "On the Road Again" (1979), and Dolly Parton's "I Will Always Love You" (1973).
 The song was recorded to commemorate the Country Music Association Awards reaching its 50th year.
 Originally, CMA Awards producers had wanted to record a cover of a single song; the idea to instead record a mashup came from Joseph Kahn, who directed the song's music video.
 The song was recorded in a span of three days in Nashville, Tennessee, in June 2016 with Shane McAnally as producer, with the music video produced concurrently.

 "Forever Country" was released on September 16, 2016, and the video premiered four days later on September 20 during Dancing with the Stars.
 All profits from the sale and streaming of the song go to music education supported by the CMA Foundation.

 The song debuted atop Billboards Hot Country Songs chart, becoming the third song in history to achieve the feat and giving every artist featured on the song a number one hit.

 In a rare display, the rival Academy of Country Music gave "Forever Country" and the CMA their Video of the Year Award at their 2017 ceremony.